AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Intruder (Support)**

 The Miner is an Intruder that can create new vents.
-These vents only connect to each other, forming a new passway.
+These vents only connect to each other, forming a new passageway.

 ### Game Options